-The Receive Slot Enable register (RSCON) contains the Receive Slot Enable (RSE) control bits (RSCON<15:0>) used to enable up to 16 time slots for reception.
-The size of each receive time slot is determined by the WS control bits (DCICON2<3:0>) and can vary from four to 16 bits.
+The Receive Slot Enable (RSCON) register contains the Receive Slot Enable control bits, RSE15:RSE0 (RSCON<15:0>), used to enable up to 16 time slots for reception.
+The size of each receive time slot is determined by the WS control bits (DCICON2<3:0>) and can vary from 4 to 16 bits.

-If a receive time slot is enabled through one of the RSE bits (RSEx = 1), the Shift register contents are written to the current DCI receive buffer location and the buffer control logic advances to the next available buffer location.
+If a receive time slot is enabled via one of the RSEx bits (RSEx = 1), the shift register contents are written to the current DCI receive buffer location and the buffer control logic advances to the next available buffer location.
 At least one receive time slot must be enabled for data to be received.
 If a disabled time slot is encountered, the buffer pointer increments without receiving the contents of the corresponding RXBUFx register.